 The collaborative law process is a very good option if you are facing divorce.
 It might save you thousands of dollars as in this process both parties hire the same appraisers reducing gamesmanship and cost.
 Resolving differences in an orderly, creative and non destructive way can save you money as well as many headaches.

-Although slightly more expensive than mediation, collaborative law permits the parties to have meaningful involvement of attorneys who can help with technical and creative solutions, without running the risk that the situation will degenerate into a war.
+Although slightly more expensive than divorce mediation, collaborative law permits the parties to have meaningful involvement of attorneys who can help with technical and creative solutions, without running the risk that the situation will degenerate into a war.

 In some instances it is not a good idea to choose the collaborative divorce process and doing so could result in a more costly and traumatic experience.
 Following is a list of reasons that you should be aware of when choosing the collaborative divorce process.